Wood

 Cedars and oaks sectioned and ready to split

 Timber merchants in the UK are getting fewer.
 If you are going for imported timber, please be careful about choosing your wood, particularly with regard to the sustainablity or otherwise of its origins.
-Also, be wary of ready-sized, kiln-dried imported cedars; in my experience they have often been rushed into shipment and are still 'wet' inside.
+Also, be wary of ready-sized, kiln-dried imported cedars; in my experience they have often been rushed into shipment and are still either 'wet' inside or they have been dried too fast and have cracks (shakes and rokes) on the heartwood/sapwood junctions.

 The Owlhouse • Milford • Surrey • UK • dc@secondvoiceflutes.co.uk